 The goal isn't to eliminate unpleasant emotions – they too have a purpose, and many of them might be triggered by events outside your control – but strive towards achieving a healthy balance between positive and negative emotional experiences.

-Final Thoughts on Happiness as a Choice
+Final Thoughts on Why Happiness is a Choice

 Choosing happiness might not always be as simple as it sounds, but it’s wise to do it because this experience: